luyuanfan/misc/radio-setup-overview.md

 Notes -

-- uhd is package (has bugs i think)
+- uhd is package (no source cuz it has bugs or version not stable)
 - open5gs is package
 - srsran is built from source

+plug usrp
+probe
+run uhd
+see log

 uhd building from source is also being weird. so rn we use the 4.9.0 release. **but i believe the 4.0.0 or 3.1.5. are the ones compatible with srsran** (rn with 4.9.0 there's an error when building srsran but it can be fixed by adding a line which is sketchy ig) -- so def switch back to that later if curr setup works.